In order to make the most of your LinkedIn Ad campaigns, it’s important to understand which LinkedIn Advertising stats are worth paying attention to.

 This is fine, because the power of LinkedIn lies in it’s professional audiences and Group targeting that you can layer with different demographics in order to fine tune what users see which ads and what content.

 No wonder LinkedIn beats out its more popular competitors in terms of actual preference for advertising campaigns.
-That’s right.
-I said it.
-LinkedIn boasts a 78% preference for marketers choosing a social ad platform while Facebook and Twitter throw up a shockingly low 42% and 48%, respectively.
+(That’s right.
+I said it.)

 LinkedIn Advertising Stats Based On Costs & Returns (38-48)